New York ADA Website Compliance Guide

 🚨 NEW YORK: HIGHEST RISK LITIGATION STATE

 2,220 ADA lawsuits filed in NY in 2024 - second only to California.
-New York leads the nation in government website accessibility enforcement.
+New York accounts for approximately 70% of all digital accessibility lawsuits nationally, with 77% of federal website cases filed in NY in 2023.

-⚖️ Dangerous Legal Environment: NY plaintiffs add state-level claims that allow damage recovery (unlike federal ADA).
-Some NY laws provide $4,000+ statutory damages per violation.
+⚖️ Dangerous Legal Environment: NY plaintiffs add state-level claims under NY Human Rights Law that allow damage recovery (unlike federal ADA).
+Some NY laws provide $4,000+ statutory damages per violation, making cases more profitable for plaintiff attorneys.

-📊 Government Targets: Municipalities with 50,000+ population face April 24, 2026 deadline.
-Serial plaintiffs increasingly target government websites for higher settlements.
+📊 Government Targets: Municipalities with 50,000+ population face April 24, 2026 deadline under DOJ's final Title II rule.
+Serial plaintiffs increasingly target government websites following April 2024 regulation clarifying WCAG 2.1 AA requirements.

-💰 Settlement Reality: Government entities face both DOJ investigations AND private lawsuits.
+💰 Settlement Reality: Government entities face both DOJ enforcement AND private lawsuits.
+Nassau County settled for $110,000, NYC Dept of Education for $125,000.
 Cost of non-compliance far exceeds remediation.

 New York by the Numbers